Emirati Arabic: Phonology

 There is also a guide book for the Arabic dialect of the Emirates, Spoken Emirati, and an Italian version, Dialetto Emiratino, edited by Nico de Corato together with Hanan Al Fardan and Abdulla Al Kaabi, authors of the original English version.

 Loanwords

-The unification of the UAE has contributed to making changes to the locally spoken dialect.
+The unification of the UAE has heavily contributed to making changes to the local dialect.
 Due to globalisation, the Emirati dialect has received influences from other Arabic dialects and foreign languages.
-Words from the technical language have often an English origin and have arrived in the Persian Gulf through interchanges with the English and Indian population, and then have been adapted to an Arabic pronunciation.
+Some technical words have often an English origin and have arrived in the Persian Gulf through interchange with the English and Indian population, and then have been adapted to an Arabic pronunciation.

 Some examples of loanwords in Emirati Arabic: